backlineint/webcomponents-wtf/slides/presentation.md

 Managing Application state

-Look at setting props here.
+Look at setting props in js here.

 ---